iamtimsmith/iamtimsmith-com/content/posts/custom-gutenberg-blocks-with-react-and-wordpress-part-1.md

 ---
 title: Creating Custom Gutenberg Blocks with React and WordPress - Part 1
-date: '2019-10-02T05:00:00.000Z'
+date: "2019-10-02T05:00:00.000Z"
-seoDescription: Learn the basics of setting up and building Gutenberg blocks in WordPress
+excerpt: Learn the basics of setting up and building Gutenberg blocks in WordPress
 published: true
 ---